microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Get-MgUserDriveActivity.md

 # Get-MgUserDriveActivity

 ## SYNOPSIS
-List the recent activities that took place on an item or under a hierarchy.
+The list of recent activities that took place under this drive.

 ## SYNTAX